Bearded emperor tamarin: Social behavior

 Bearded emperor tamarin social groups average 4 individuals that sleep in close quarters under the cover of isolated vine-covered trees.
-However, they also share territory and social relations to other species of callitrichids, such as with the Brown-mantled tamarin, which they are dominant to.
+However, they also share territory and social relations to other species of callitrichids, such as with the brown-mantled tamarin, which they are dominant to.
 They also tend to share such ties with the red-bellied titi monkey, albeit less frequently.

 Vocalization

 This subspecies of emperor tamarin communicates amongst themselves extensively via vocalizations, such as whistles, chirps and long, descending whistles.
 When in proximity to territorial boundaries, their presence and its delimitations are announced via louder vocalizations.

-Also, the calls of this subspecies sometimes get answered by those of the Brown-mantled tamarin, with the opposite also being true, indicating their close relationship.
+Also, the calls of this subspecies sometimes get answered by those of the brown-mantled tamarin, with the opposite also being true, indicating their close relationship.

 Chemical communication

 The bearded emperor tamarin is known to rely heavily on chemical odour signals, composed of different arrangements of 123 different volatile compounds to communicate and mark territory.
 These compounds mainly include hydrocarbons, alcohols, aldehydes, and ketones.
 Typically, these scents are produced via their well-developed vomeronasal organ and three specialized glands present in the anogenital, suprapubic, and sternal areas of their bodies.
-These scented secretions are deposited directly in the environment, or on another member of their species, which happens to advertise an individuals' identity or status, to mark or defend territory and to signal the geolocation of food resources.
+These scented secretions are deposited directly in the environment, or on another member of their species, which happens to advertise an individual's identity or status, to mark or defend territory and to signal the geolocation of food resources.

 These marks are a form of durable communication, as these olfactory cues stay behind long after a group has left the scene, in contrast with temporary visual or acoustic signals.

 One specific documented use of such olfactory communication can be found in the way a dominant female will release certain pheromones within her territory to prevent subservient females in her group from breeding.
 Females also exclusively produce the longifolene compound, while males were shown to secrete no unique chemical in one study.

 In fact, females secrete significantly more olfactory markings than males, and individuals of reproductive age also produce more than juveniles or subordinates.
 This indicates the reproductive importance of olfactory markings.

 Breeding

 Typically, only one pair of bearded emperor tamarins of their respective social group will reproduce.
 As such, the dominant female often births twins, which are carried by the breeding male until they are 70 days old, only passing them back to their mother for feeding.

-The babies mature after 12-18 months and reach peak maturity at the age of 2.
+The babies mature after 12–18 months and reach peak maturity at the age of 2.